sinafala/svd-comp/README.md

     * MacTex: [Download](http://www.tug.org/mactex/index.html)
     * TeXShop: [Download](https://pages.uoregon.edu/koch/texshop/obtaining.html)

-## Installing **svdComp5q0** R Package
-* Install and load the **devtools** package
-* Use devtools to install the **svdComp5q0** R package directly from GitHub using this command.
-`install_github(repo = "sinafala/svdComp5q0")`

 ## To Run the Markdown File
 * If you're a regular GitHub user, clone the *svd-comp* repository
 * If you're not a regular GitHub user, go to the upper right corner of this web page and click 'Clone or Download' and in the small window that appears click 'Download Zip'.
-After the .zip file has downloaded, move it somewhere conveneint and unzip it.
+After the .zip file has downloaded, move it somewhere convenient and unzip it.
 *  Use RStudio to open *Rmd/SVD-Comp.Rmd*

 ## Directory structure